-For those getting more serious about the process of buying a home, you’ve probably noticed that some of the next steps are, well, not quite as fun.
+If you’re getting more serious about buying a home, you’re probably aware that some of the next steps are, well, not quite as fun.
 One of those is acquainting yourself with the mortgage process.

-A mortgage loan, a loan to buy a home or other real estate, provides people with the opportunity to purchase a home without having all of the money upfront—which most people simply could not do.
+A mortgage loan, a loan to buy a home or other real estate, provides people with the opportunity to purchase a home without having all the money upfront—which most people simply do not have.

-While it is wonderful that mortgage loans open up home ownership to so many, taking out a mortgage is also a big responsibility that should be considered carefully.
-Our home affordability calculator can help provide you with an better understanding of what is in your budget.
+While it is wonderful that mortgage loans open up homeownership to so many, taking out a mortgage is also a big responsibility.
+This home affordability calculator estimates what might be in your budget.

-But taking the time to learn about mortgages before you dive headfirst into the buying process might be the way to go.
-That way, you go into home-financing conversations armed with all the necessary tools.
+Taking the time to learn about mortgages before you dive headfirst into the buying process may be the way to go.

 What is a Mortgage?

-Mortgages are issued to a borrower who is either buying or refinancing a home or other real estate.
-The borrower signs a legal agreement that gives the lender the ability to take ownership of the property in the event the borrower doesn’t make their payments according to the agreed-upon terms.
+The borrower signs a legal agreement that gives the lender the ability to take ownership of the property if the loan holder doesn’t make payments according to the agreed-upon terms.

-When borrowers apply for a loan, they’ll need to choose whether they want a fixed rate or an adjustable rate and the length of the loan.
-Most mortgage loan types have 15 and 30-year options.
+When homebuyers apply for a loan, they’ll need to choose whether they want a fixed interest rate or an adjustable rate and the length of the loan.

-The interest rate doesn’t change throughout the duration of the loan.
-Therefore, the monthly principal and interest payment remains the same throughout the life of the loan.
+The interest rate doesn’t change, so the monthly principal and interest payment remains the same for the life of the loan.

 Adjustable-Rate Mortgage (ARM)

-With an adjustable rate mortgage, the interest rate is generally fixed for an initial period of time such as 5, 7 or 10 years and then switches over to a variable rate of interest.
-This variable rate fluctuates with the rate index that it’s tied to.
+With an ARM, the interest rate is generally fixed for an initial period of time, such as five, seven, or 10 years, and then switches to a variable rate of interest.
+The rate fluctuates with the rate index that it’s tied to.

 As the rate changes, monthly payments may increase or decrease.
-These loans generally have yearly and lifetime interest rate caps that limit how high the variable rate can adjust.
+These loans generally have yearly and lifetime interest rate caps that limit how high the variable rate can adjust to.